jenna0911/lkm-empathic-pain-connectivity/README.md

 ![Research question linking meditation, loneliness, empathy, and social-cognitive function](docs/assets/research_question_social_cognition.png)

-> **Does reduced loneliness follow one shared neural relationship across
-> everyone, or does the connectivity-loneliness relationship differ between
-> LKM and PMR?**

 The primary public contrast is **Other Fear Anticipation > Other Safety**.
 Loneliness reduction is defined as `T1 - T2`, so positive values indicate